AaronDenHond/javascript-consolidation/README.md

 Struggled cause I'd declared and assigned values to the variables outside of the function scope.
 Took a long time, but did around 70 % without looking up.

+CHAPTER 4

+exercise 1 : went well

+exercise 2 :

+function scope var
+block scope let
+why cant I put let before function here? no closing curly bracket

+exercise 3 :

+went well, but tried to do it with array at first and put the num[i] index as a value for conditionals, only worked with i and without array, why?